 One of the main reasons is the Xbox.
 The game developers have to develop for Xbox also which is a Microsoft property running on Directx 12 API.
 This also makes the task tough for developers to switch to Vulkan API.

 Vulkan and OpenGL are open source projects so they don’t have huge marketing money to spend.
 That’s why the growth of Vulkan API is slow comparing to Directx.

 Vulkan is still in the early stages and is not even close to functionality equivalent to DX12.
 Truly speaking Microsoft does not want their product to go down that is why they stick to Directx API in most of their workloads.

 Directx vs OpenGL (Vulkan) API Which is Better Overall?:- Directx vs OpenGL vs Vulkan, All are going to grow more and more and will give us something amazing and powerful.
 Gaming is going to be incredibly stunning both visually and virtually.

-Computation of task is going to take a huge jump over time.
+The computation of tasks is going to take a huge jump over time.
 Sound or audio quality is going to be never like before.
 System performance is also going to be very high and everything will be going to be amazing.

 Directx vs OpenGL vs Vulkan combined going to satisfy our gaming needs in different platforms with their very powerful APIs.

-As the competition between companies grows stronger the development process will skyrocket as currently, we are seeing between AMD, Nvidia, and Intel.
+As the competition between companies grows stronger the development process will skyrocket as, we are seeing between AMD, Nvidia, and Intel.
 Soon more and more powerful hardware is coming and graphics APIs will use the hardware to give us an experience that we never had before.

 What are your views on Directx vs OpenGL vs Vulkan API…Comment in the section down below.